Star Academy

-Star Academy is a Dutch reality television talent show TV format that first aired in the Netherlands.
+Star Academy (also known as Starmaker) is a Dutch-developed reality television talent show format.
+It first aired in the Netherlands as Starmaker in 2001.

 Format

 There are many versions of the show, each country having its own slight variations, but the basic concept remains the same: contestants live in a boarding-school called "The Academy", managed by a director, and various teachers coach them in several artistic disciplines.
 The participants are filmed with cameras throughout the day and night (an idea borrowed from another of Endemol's major reality shows Big Brother).
 Once a week, the contestants have to face a prime time show, where they sing the song they've prepared during the week before, as well as recapping their trials and tribulations at The Academy from the past week.
 The live show will often feature special guest stars, with whom some of the contestants have the opportunity to sing.
 Based on the judges' verdicts and viewer voting, the weakest contestant is dropped.
 The eventual winner is awarded a record deal and usually some amount of money.